DEADLINE FOR SUBMITTING APPLICATIONS: 2 PM

 - Development of technologies and processes that can directly support biotechnology-based synthesis and production.

 - Improvement of the production potential of microorganisms, plants, animals, or enzymes.

 - Biotechnology to improve raw material utilization, reduce energy consumption and/or decrease waste generation.

 Projects must contain a laboratory component and show a clear and plausible path from the proposed research to applications in the area of biotechnology-based synthesis and production.

 The Novo Nordisk Foundation will award up to 4 of these grants in 2019.

 The 5-year grants can be up to DKK 10 million each, with funding at approximately DKK 2 million per year.

 The expenses that be funded by this Emerging Investigator grant are found in the ‘Information and guidelines for applicants’.

-Applications must be completed and submitted using the NNF’s application system following the instructions in the ‘Information and guidelines for applicants’ pdf, found at the link below when the system opens.
+Applications must be completed and submitted using the NNF’s application system following the instructions in the ‘Information and guidelines for applicants’ pdf.
 Additional essential information regarding eligibility and funding as well as the application instructions are found in this pdf.
 Selected candidates will be invited to an interview with the review committee on March 14, 2019.